bushlab-ucl/DirectNeuralBiasing/src/pythonlib/README.md

 | `WaveletConvolution` | Complex Morlet wavelets, log-spaced, 1/f-scaled.
 Produces amplitude + phase at every (channel, freq, time) point. |
 | `PowerEstimator`     | Band-specific power from wavelet output (delta, theta, alpha, beta, gamma).                                       |
 | `EventDetector`      | Threshold-based event detection on wavelet amplitude envelopes.                                                   |

+**Module ordering**: The pipeline validates module order at startup.
+Modules that consume wavelet data (`EventDetector`, `PowerEstimator`) should be placed after `WaveletConvolution` in the chain.
+If they appear before it, a warning is logged and those modules will silently skip processing.

 ### Custom modules